jarossnd/jason-ross-dev-v2/blog/posts/back-to-work-at-the-office/index.md

 tags: ["work"]
 ---

 After 2 years of working from home, my place of work has finally fully opened again and I can now physically go back into the office.
-Below are some quick abservations when I went back.
+Below are some quick observations when I went back.

 1. I had a 2020 calendar hanging on my locker
 2. Pictures and drawings hanging on the walls I had forgotten about